 The cost of long-term borrowing through the PWLB (Public Works Loan Board) is linked to central government's own borrowing costs.
+A HM Treasury consultation on lowering PWLB rates concluded in July 2020 and the outcome announced at the end of November 2020, resulting in an immediate 1% reduction in the PWLB rates, for those authorities with no intention to buy investment assets primarily for yield.

-The cost of short-term borrowing, based on loans from other councils, has continued to fall during the period.
-Interest rates on loans from 3 months out to a year were priced at exceptionally low rates between 0.03% to 0.30% by the end of the period.
+The cost of short-term borrowing, based on loans from other councils, have remained stable during the period.
+Interest rates on loans from 3 months out to a year were priced at low rates between 0.02% to 0.40% by the end of the period.

 The Council continues using short-term borrowing, with balances having remained consistent during the period, but should we need to borrow over the longer term this may be more expensive.
-It is uncertain as to how the long term borrowing market will develop, but should the need arise, we will review the options available.
+Should the need arise, we will review the options available.